maxim-kukushkin/VoronYetAnotherBurner/docs/Assembly.md

 ![Front Cover with ring](resources/FrontCover_with_ring.png)

 ### 9.3.
 Solder LEDs
-6 LEDs and need to be solder into a single strip in order to be then inserted into the front cover.
+6 LEDs need to be soldered into a single strip in order to be then inserted into the front cover.
 Observe the markings on the LEDs and follow the directions shown on the photo.

 Pay attention to the wire colors.
 One the photo: red - 5v, black - Gnd, white - Data.